Quindart/SINBAD-MESS-QUEUE/README.md

 < 4.0	❌

 Reporting a Vulnerability
-If you discover a security issue, please report it by emailing security@example.com.
 We aim to respond within 48 hours.
 Please do not disclose vulnerabilities publicly until we’ve investigated and released a fix.

 ## License